If a Google search result says that no information is available for a page, like this:

 If you own this site you can improve this result either by letting Google read the page to create a good description, or by hiding the page entirely from Google Search results.
 Read below to learn how.

 This is my site

-You are probably seeing this result for one of the following reasons:
+You are probably seeing this result for the following reason:

 The page is blocked by robots.txt

 You have a rule in your site's robots.txt file* that prevents Google from reading the page (which is how we generate a description in search results).
 However, this doesn't prevent Google from showing the page in Search results.
 Therefore if the page appears in Search results, it will appear without any description.

 If you have verified your site in Search Console, you can test whether a page is blocked to Google using the robots.txt Tester:

 - Open the Robots testing tool for your site

 - Enter the URL of the page that is missing the description.
 Omit the site prefix URL shown next to the page URL entry box.

 Fix the issue